circlingchina/circling/README.md

 The server and client can both utilize modules in the /lib folder.
 So in theory, we should keep code in the lib folder isomorphic(able to run on both brower and node environment).

-# Building and Deploying circling-server
+# Deploying Instructions for circling-server

 ## Prerequisits for deploying to production: